pajhiwo/python_help/Other.md

 # Other
+## boilerplate
+Are sections of code that are repeated in multiple places with little to no variation

 ## split(), sub(), subn() methods of “re”
 `split()` – uses a regex pattern to “split” a given string into a list.